 COLD WATER FALLS

 At 80 feet wide and 42 feet tall, this man-made marvel is one of the largest waterfalls in Alabama.
 Cold Water Falls is a horsetail waterfall, which means that the water maintains contact with the bedrock at all times.
 The result is a smooth, glass-like appearance.
+The man-made fall was constructed with over 2,000 tons of sandstone and today sees more than 4.3 million gallons of water flow each day!

 It is located in the middle of Little River Canyon National Preserve on the grounds of Spring Park near Tuscumbia.
 The park is known for its beautiful 51-jet fountain below the waterfall.
 The fountain shoots water 150 feet into the air, making it a must-see attraction in its own right.
 There are also activities for kids, such as a train ride, roller coaster, and carousel.